 3. Segment to Reduce the Attack Surface

 With the Windows Server 2008 R2 operating system reaching end of life, all servers running on this OS also need to be protected from attacks.
-Once security teams have complete visibility of server communications, vulnerable servers should be identified, tagged, and segmented so that any existing and future threats can’t move laterally; a good micro-segmentation solution can help you accomplish this.
+Once security teams have complete visibility of server communications, vulnerable servers should be identified, tagged, and segmented so that any existing and future threats can’t move laterally.
+A good micro-segmentation solution can help you accomplish this.
 Also, policies might have to be fine-tuned to limit or block communications to and from these servers to other parts of the network.
 This will help identify unauthorized traffic while significantly reducing the attack surface.

 Systems running on the unpatched and unsupported OS are easy targets for attackers.
 As attacks increase in numbers and sophistication, it becomes crucial for businesses to take a proactive security posture, which means adopting security solutions that allow deep visibility, dynamic policy enforcement across on-premise and cloud, and stronger endpoint control across locations and geographies.

 ColorTokens offers a new generation of proactive security that simplifies and streamlines protection and compliance for cloud workloads, applications, and endpoints.
 ColorTokens Xprotect proactively locks down your endpoints to protect from breaches, and malware, ransomware and zero-day attacks.
 Get a free demo to see how it works.